The Man Who Went Too Far — Modern Paraphrase | fresh.bible

 "Go in.
 Strike them down.
 Don't let a single one escape."

-Jehu wiped out worship from Israel.
+Jehu wiped out Baal worship from .

-That's a massive sentence. had been the spiritual cancer eating through the nation for generations — since and made it the state religion.
+That's a massive sentence.
+Baal had been the spiritual cancer eating through the nation for generations — since and made it the state religion.
 And in one calculated, brutal day, it was gone.
 The physical infrastructure of false was completely destroyed.
 If this were the end of the story, Jehu would be one of greatest heroes.

 But it's not the end of the story.